MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/data-platform/data-platform.md

 # Data platform

-The Data platform service manages achievements, player stats, and leaderboards.
+The Xbox Live Data platform service manages achievements, player stats, and leaderboards.

 ## In this section